minima-global/minidocs/docs/runanode/selectplatform/linux_vps.md

 3. Enter your password to login, if you don't remember, you can check [here](#how-to-check-your-minidapp-system-password).

 4. You will see your MiniDapp hub!

+## Secure your node

+Before using your node for the first time, you must:

+1. Write down your Seed Phrase
+2. Take a backup
+3. Set a Vault password to encrypt your Keys (optional)

+Please visit the [Secure your Node](/docs/runanode/securefunds) page to learn how.

 ## FAQ